Saturday, November 2, 2013

 While this may be a good way to indicate what kind of voice we should sing in, and maybe an indicator of how we should interpret the song, it doesn't help us understand what the tempo should be, or how the notes should be read.
 Isn't the main aim of directions like andante and allegro to give an idea of the tempo and the rhythm of the song?
 Okay maybe it's silly to expect everyone to learn Italian words, but even rock sheet music has helpful (rather than emotional and confusing) plain-English directions, like "moderate rock" or "a little faster" or "ballad."

-Yet now that I rethink it, ballads and shuffles, and whatever else might be included in the directions in my Jethro Tull songbook, are examples of a language shared by rock musicians (although Anderson uses presto and allegro too).
-Maybe the language of hymnals has to match the language of church?
+Yet now that I rethink it, ballads and shuffles, and whatever else might be included in the directions in my Jethro Tull songbook, are examples of a vocabulary shared by rock musicians (although the musician who transcribed Anderson's flute solos uses presto and allegro too).
+Maybe the vocabulary of hymnals has to match the shared vocabulary of church?
 So, there must not be any better way to describe how to sing a hymn, than with words like these:

 Actual examples from the Mormon hymn book